- 1 The NoMad Los Angeles

 Fontenay Hamburg, Germany

-One of Europe’s most exciting hotel openings this year has debuted not in Paris or London but Hamburg, Germany, a hip port city that has recently become something of an architectural playground.
-On the shores of Lake Alster, local architect Jan Störmer conceived of the Fontenay, a 130-room hotel whose unique undulating façade opens into an 89-foot-tall atrium that's meant to evoke the fluidness of water and its surrounding parkland.
+Hamburg, a hip port city in northern Germany, has recently become something of an architectural playground.
+On the shores of Lake Alster, local architect Jan Störmer conceived the Fontenay, a 130-room hotel whose unique undulating façade opens into an 89-foot-tall atrium that's meant to evoke the fluidness of water and its surrounding parkland.
 Interiors also bring the outdoors in: floor-to-ceiling windows overlooking the lake let in tons of natural light and soothing palettes of blue, turquoise, and beige are offset by luxurious details like House of the Tai Ping rugs and original paintings by Peruvian artist Antonio Maro.
 After dropping your bags, head to the spa for a rejuvenating treatment in the Finnish sauna, then tuck into classic German fare at chef Stefan Wilke’s Parkview restaurant before concluding with drinks on the bar terrace.

 The Retreat at Blue Lagoon Iceland